Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 The DNA that btree_chromo simulates is coarse-grained at a 10 bp resolution.
 This means that a single, 3.4 nm diameter bead is used to represent 10 base pairs.
 We also use beads to represent ribosomes (10 nm), and the cell membrane.
 The program emulates the effects of SMC (structural maintenence of chromosomes) proteins that extrude loops of DNA to effect chromosome organization, as well as type II topoisomerases which allow for DNA strand crossings when they become tangled.

-ZLS group member Ben Gilbert (recently graduated) wrote the program and used it to investigate chromosome disentanglement of replicated DNA strands and partitioning of the daughter strands into separate halves of a toy model cell (50 kbp genome), as well as create chromosome contact maps based on the simulated trajectories ([Gilbert 2023](https://www.frontiersin.org/journals/cell-and-developmental-biology/articles/10.3389/fcell.2023.1214962/full)).
+ZLS group member Ben Gilbert (recently graduated) wrote the program and used it to investigate chromosome disentanglement of replicated DNA strands and partitioning of the daughter strands into separate halves of a toy model cell (50 kbp genome), as well as create chromosome contact maps based on the simulated trajectories[^gilbert2023].
 Ongoing research using btree_chromo involves integrating btree_chromo with Lattice Microbes, as well as investigating disentanglement and partitioning of a full minimal cell model (543 kbp genome).

 <div align="center">